attyansha18/TaskManagerApp/README.md

 This project contains two implementations of the task management app A simple command-line task management application written in C and graphical user interface (GUI) built using Python and Tkinter that allows users to:

+# Features
-➕ Add tasks with title, description, and priority (High, Medium, Low)
+- Add tasks with title, description, and priority (High, Medium, Low)

-📄 Display all or only pending tasks
+- Display all or only pending tasks

-✅ Mark tasks as completed
+- Mark tasks as completed

-🗑️ Delete tasks by title
+- Delete tasks by title

-🔀 Sort tasks by priority
+- Sort tasks by priority

-💾 Save and load tasks from a local file (tasks.txt)
+- Save and load tasks from a local file (tasks.txt)

-📤 Export tasks to a CSV file (tasks.csv) for easy sharing
+- Export tasks to a CSV file (tasks.csv) for easy sharing